hpereira98/IoT-MicroPython/weather-station/README.md

 Constants definitio

 # wake_up
-Methods to wake up from deep sleep state using a timer for ESP8266 and ESP32 (the one I am using).
+Methods to wake up from deep sleep state using a timer for ESP8266 and ESP32 (the one I am using)

+# screen
+How to interact with the OLED screen